This post contains affiliate links. Click here to read my affiliate policy.

 Some materials, as mentioned before, are reactive and can damage or even produce toxins in the food you are cooking.

-So, while choosing a pan, be sure to check the materials it was made with and buy the ones that have non-reactive material.
+So, while choosing a pan, check the materials it was made with and buy the ones with non-reactive material like these on my favorite griddle.

 These materials will not react with acidic foods like sauce or alkaline foods.
 Normally, Stainless steel and Anodized Aluminum are non-reactive materials, so try to go for pans and pots made with these materials.